khlam/debloat-samsung-android/README.md

     - `adb shell`

 8. Once in the device's shell:

+IMPORTANT: There is a list of apps that are known to cause issues [do_not_remove.txt](./do_not_remove.txt) DO NOT remove them.

  a. copy and paste all desired packages to remove from [debloat.txt](./debloat.txt) If anything goes south, revert all changes running:
  b. copy and paste all desired packages to re-add from [revert_debloat.txt](./revert_debloat.txt)

 ## Contributing:
+There is alist of apps that are known to cause issues, those will not be added to the list and can be found at [do_not_remove.txt](./do_not_remove.txt)

 Once in your device's shell, you can use the following command to list installed packages by name.
  - `pm list package | grep '<package name>'`